Nudged Elastic Band in Topological Data Analysis: Method

-We make the following consistent parameter choices for all of the test data sets.
-We include $N=11$ nodes in the bands and let the smoothing force angle parameters be $\alpha = \pi / 6$ and $ \beta = \pi / 2$.
-We set gradient constant $c$ as above and say a band has converged when $(N-2)^{-1} \sum_{i=2}^{N-1} \| v_i' \|$ is less than $10^{-4}$.
-If a convergent band is within distance 0.5 of another 0-cell, we discard the band.
-We perform single-linkage clustering with threshold distance $0.3$.
+We make the following consistent parameter choices for all of the data sets.
+We include $N=11$ nodes in the bands and say that a band has converged when $(N-2)^{-1} \sum_{i=2}^{N-1} \| v_i' \| < 10^{-4}$.
+Increasing $N$ or decreasing the convergence threshold improves the maximum density path approximation at the expense of computation time, but does not alter our CW complex models.